Skip to Main Content

 file

-If you would like additional assistance with carbohydrate counting and/or meal planning, talk with your doctor about a referral to see a Registered Dietitian.
+If you would like additional assistance with carbohydrate counting and/or meal planning, talk with your doctor about a referral to see a registered dietitian.

 • file

 Alcohol can affect blood glucose in different ways.
-It is recommended to ask your healthcare team how alcohol will affect your overall health and if it is will interact with medications you are taking.
+It is recommended to ask your health care team how alcohol will affect your overall health and if it is will interact with medications you are taking.

 Drinking alcohol can delay the absorption of food, so remember if you drink, to consume food with your beverage.